pollystack/fast/README.md

-# FAST - HTTP Static Site Server
+# FAST - HTTP Static Site Server and Reverse Proxy

-FAST (File Access Speedy Transfer) is a lightweight, high-performance web server designed specifically for serving static content.
-It prioritizes speed and efficiency, making it ideal for quickly delivering HTML, CSS, JavaScript, images, and other static assets to web browsers.
+FAST (File Access Speedy Transfer) is a lightweight, high-performance web server designed for serving static content and acting as a reverse proxy.
+It prioritizes speed and efficiency, making it ideal for quickly delivering static assets and proxying requests to backend services.

 ## Features